-Handlowy Inwestycje Sp. z o.o. seated in Warsaw and Handlowy Investments II S.a.r.l seated in Luxembourg are special purpose investment entities, through which the Bank conducts capital transactions.
-Handlowy-Inwestycje Sp. z o.o. has in its portfolio shares of Handlowy Leasing Sp. z o.o.
-Activities of the entities are financed by refundable capital contributions as well as retained earnings.
+Handlowy Inwestycje Sp. z o.o. seated in Warsaw is special purpose investment entity, through which the Bank conducts capital transactions.
+Handlowy Inwestycje Sp. z o.o. has in its portfolio shares of Handlowy Leasing Sp. z o.o.
+Activities of the entity is financed by refundable capital contributions as well as retained earnings.
 Handlowy Inwestycje Sp. z o.o. belongs to the portfolio of strategic entities.